 - Changing the wick: You should change the wick at least once a season to ensure proper combustion.
 To do this, remove the burner housing, take out the old wick and insert a new one, making sure it is properly aligned.

-Finally, paraffin stoves are a very efficient option, especially for those looking for an economical and autonomous way to heat large spaces.
-With proper maintenance and responsible use, you will enjoy efficient heat without compromising your pocket.
+By following these guidelines, your heater will maintain its performance and use less fuel over time.
+Ultimately, paraffin heaters are a very efficient option, especially for those seeking an economical and independent way to heat large spaces.
+With proper maintenance and responsible use, you’ll enjoy efficient heat without breaking the bank.